lgrains/clean_data/README.md

     combined[, grep("mean|std", column_names[,2])]
 }
 ```
-The final line of this function extracts all rows, but chooses columns using the grep() function to extract only those columns where the name containing either 'mean' or 'std'.
+The final line of this function extracts all rows, but chooses columns using the grep() function to extract only those columns where the name contains either 'mean' or 'std'.

 Processing of the subjects is similarly done in the subjects() function:
 ```